arimb/python-venv/README.md

 ## Requirements

-Must have python > 3.0 installed.
+Must have python > 3.0 installed and in the PATH environment.